 Does Home Insurance Cover Wind and Storm Damage?

 Mother Nature can cause a wide variety of damage to your home.
-But the good news is you have home insurance to protect you from costly damage that results from the unexpected — and that includes damage from things like wind and storms.
+But the good news is you have homeowners insurance to protect you from costly damage that results from the unexpected — and that includes damage from things like straight-line wind and storms.
 How you’re protected depends on what kind of damage was done and what caused it.
 We’ve highlighted everything you need to know about storm damage and your homeowners insurance, so you can have confidence in your coverage.

 Storm Insurance Coverages

+Is storm damage covered by insurance?
 Your home insurance typically covers damage from storms and offers protection for the following types of events:

 Wind Damage Insurance

+What exactly is wind damage?
 Your homeowners insurance covers dwelling, other structure and personal property damage caused by windstorms.
 This includes coverage for your home’s structure, like damage to your roof due to wind, and coverage for your personal property, like if a window breaks due to hail and rain ruins your new TV.

 Hail Damage Insurance